Guide to EasyCargo API (part 2)

 API requests about shipments

-Getting list of all shipments
+Getting the list of all shipments

 See what the above request looks like in the ReqBin tool